exercism/python/docs/TRACEBACKS.md

 This can be especially perplexing if the value is the result of a chain of calculations.
 In such a situation it can be helpful to look at the value at each step to see which step is the one that isn't behaving as expected.
 The [print][print] function can be used for printing the value to the console.
-Following is an example of a function that doesn't return the value expected
+The following is an example of a function that doesn't return the value expected:

 ```python
 # the intent is to only pass an int to this function and get an int back